johnpapa/shopping-for-codespaces/README.md

 ### Adding the product in github.dev

-1. You browse to the repository on GitHub at <https://github.com/johnpapa/shopping-for-codespaces>.
+1. Browse to the repository on GitHub at <https://github.com/johnpapa/shopping-for-codespaces>.
-1. You press `.` and the code instantly opens in **github.dev**, a fast and free lightweight VS Code editor in the browser.
+1. Press `.` and the code instantly opens in **github.dev**, a fast and free lightweight VS Code editor in the browser.

     <img src=".docs/github.dev.png" width=600 alt="github.dev">